 These are some of the benefits of temporary health insurance plans:

-ACA compliant health insurance plans are available only during an annual open enrollment period which is from November 1, 2018, through December 15, 2018, for coverage in 2019.
-ACA health insurance enrollment is only possible outside the open enrollment period if you qualify for Special Enrollment, available under limited circumstances.
+ACA compliant health insurance plans are available only during an annual open enrollment period.
+For 2020, Open Enrollment will begin on November 1, 2019 and end on December 15, 2019.
+Coverage for plans purchased during this Open Enrollment will be effective in January of 2020.
+ACA health insurance enrollment is only possible outside the Open Enrollment Period if you qualify for a Special Enrollment Period, which is available under limited circumstances.

 On the other hand, you can purchase temporary health insurance at any time.